VitalKrasilnikau/memcache/README.md

 ## Run the project

-Run the following line to start memory cache server on port 8080 and MongoDB persistence:
+Run the following line to start memory cache server on port 8080, with 10 actors per cache and MongoDB persistence:

 1. `$ sudo mongod &`
 1. `$ ./main`